Aditya-Vikram-IISc/NeuralCollaborativeFiltering_Pytorch/README.md

 ## 4. Results

 The model was training without initialization for 25 epochs.
-The HR@10 and NDCF@10 is summarizeed in the figure below:
+The HR@10 and NDCF@10 is summarized in the figure below:

 |![HR](./images/hr.jpg) |![NDCG](./images/ndcg.jpg)|